AnaHill/AnaHill.github.io/academic.md

 - 🔗 **References**
   - [Project repo](https://github.com/AnaHill/Plot_Fluke_Ti400_thermal_images "Plot Fluke thermal images using MATLAB repo")

- In the following publication, thermal images from Fluke Ti400 device were plotted
+ In the following publication, thermal images from Fluke Ti400 device were plotted using this tool.
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "skogberg2022self" %}